 Many officiants get quite a bit of business in Facebook groups.
 Again it depends on location.
 Many people use Facebook to search for vendors so it can be quite beneficial.
-Some garage sale groups, marketplaces and wedding groups allow advertising.
+Some garage sale groups, marketplaces, and wedding groups allow advertising.
 Facebook offers a few ways to pay to advertise.
 We suggest just creating a business page on Facebook for now.
-We have a thread in our Facebook group that you can post your link, and we can get you started with a lot of likes to get your started.
+We have a thread in our Facebook group where you can post your link, and we can get you started with a lot of likes to get you started.
 You will also need to get others to like your page and have your couples post reviews.
 It is a great way to showcase your fun wedding photos and promotions.

 You know where all the couples are these days – social media, of course.
 It’s difficult to be everywhere, but when possible, have a presence on the top social media platforms.
 Some of these include:

 If this all seems overwhelming, there is an option to find a company that has a network of officiants that can use your services.
 They do all the marketing for you.
 This could be a great option for those who are getting started and are feeling overwhelmed with getting started.
 There may or may not be any of these companies in your area, but if so, check with them to see if you might be able to be a part of their coop.